Byzantine Empire under the Justinian dynasty: Justinian I

 Justinian then recalled the victorious Belisarius.
-In Italy, dynastic squabbles amongst the ruling Ostrogoths gave Justinian an opportunity to invade, and in 535 he sent Belisarius to Sicily with 7,500 men.
+In Italy, dynastic squabbles amongst the Ostrogothic rulers, Amalasuintha and Theodahad, gave Justinian an opportunity to invade, and in 535 he sent Belisarius to Sicily with 7,500 men.
 Belisarius arrived and received only token resistance.
 He then moved on to mainland Italy.
 After putting down a mutiny in recently conquered North Africa, Belisarius landed in mainland Italy, finding the same token resistance.
 The Gothic garrison of Naples resisted however, and after several months siege Belisarius sacked the city.
-After more ensuing dynastic squabbles, resulting in the deaths of two kings, Belisarius was invited to Rome by Pope Silverius while the king was in Ravenna.
-Hearing of this, the Gothic king Witigis sent a huge force, some accounts put the force as large as 150,000, to besiege Rome.
+After king Theodahad was murdered by Vitiges, Belisarius was invited to Rome by Pope Silverius while the king was in Ravenna.
+Hearing of this, the Gothic king Vitiges sent a force to besiege Rome.
 Belisarius had been fortifying Rome, and a siege ensued.
-One year and nine days later, after a grueling siege, Witigis had displayed his utter inabilities as a king, and Belisarius had showed his brilliance as a commander.

 The Goth army then moved to besiege Ariminium, which suffered from lack of food.
 Narses, another Byzantine general, was called in to help and he used his influence to help Belisarius break the siege.
 After a massacre at Milan, breaks in Narses' command chain were revealed; following a letter from Belisarius, Narses was recalled by Justinian.
 Thereafter, the campaign became a war of sieges, which came to an end after Belisarius pretended to accept an offer to become Western Roman Emperor.
 He marched into Ravenna unopposed, occupied it, then disposed of King Witigis.

 Belisarius was recalled from Italy and then immediately sent to the Persian front, which had flared into warfare again.
 During this period, the Ostrogoths retook most of Italy.
 After the Persian front died down, with the Persians swearing they would never fight the Byzantines again until after his death, Belisarius retook Italy and captured southern Spain in a war that lasted 18 years.